RandomFractals/vscode-data-table/README.md

 # Dev Log

-See [#DataTableView 🈸 tag on Twitter](https://twitter.com/hashtag/dataTableView?src=hash&f=live&vertical=default) for the latest and greatest updates on this vscode extension and what's in store next.
+See [#DataTableView 🈸](https://twitter.com/hashtag/DataTableView?src=hashtag_click&f=live) & [#DataTableRenderers](https://twitter.com/hashtag/DataTableRenderers?src=hashtag_click&f=live) tags on our [Twitter](https://twitter.com/TarasNovak) feed for the latest & greatest updates on this vscode extension & what's next in store for new data tools in vscode.

 # Dev Build